 Primarily interested in gaming?
 The Rapture is a Wi-Fi 6 model designs for gamers that may not be able to get a wired connection but still want the highest-quality wireless connection available.
 The router will prioritize gaming devices, gaming servers, and what it identifies as gaming data packets, speeding up the connection from beginning to end, aided by the 1.8GHz quad-core processor.

-If you do find an arrangement that allows for a wired connection, there’s a dedicated 2.5G port for gaming devices.
+If you do find an arrangement that allows for a wired connection, the 5G port for gaming devices.
 AiMesh allows you to connect multiple Asus devices, while AirProtection provides a nice security filter.
 There are also plenty of options to customize connection monitoring and prioritization so you can check up on the quality of your connections at any time.
-Oh, and it makes port forward extra, with the ability to pick your game and device and activate open NAT in seconds.
+Oh, and it makes port forward extra, with the ability to pick your game and device and activate open NAT in seconds.has a dedicated 2.

 D-Link AX6000 DIR-X6060

-Yes, the DIR-X6060 is packed with the latest tech–but there is a catch: D-Link hasn’t settled on a release date yet.
+Yes, the DIR-X6060 uses the latest tech–but there is a catch: D-Link hasn’t settled on a release date yet.
 Suffice it to say, the router is coming soon.
 If you’re a fan of D-Link or like features that help even the most demanding mobile users, it’s probably worth waiting for.

 TP-Link Deco X60 WiFi 6 AX3000 Whole-Home Mesh Wi-Fi System